-Jocelyne Adkins is the Program Director and one of three Lead Educators for By Discovery.
+Jocelyne Adkins is the Program Director and Lead Educator for By Discovery.
 Jocelyne founded By Discovery at Beye School in 2011 to offer students creative, project-based learning in art and nature-based science.
 She loves working with children and is inspired by their enthusiasm, creativity and endless knowledge.
 Jocelyne holds a Master of Arts in Art Education degree from the School of the Art Institute of Chicago and a Bachelor of Fine Arts degree from Saint Mary's College in Indiana.
-She has 18 years of teaching experience, including preschool through college levels.
+She has 22 years of teaching experience, including preschool through college levels.
 She loves spending time with family and their dog Luna, exploring nature and creative endeavors.
 She looks forward to facilitating spectacular creative projects with By Discovery students!

 Pamela Penney is a textile and mixed media artist who has enjoyed teaching children and adults for the past 25 years.
 Through the Oak Park Education Foundation, she has taught in the Art Start program for D97 schools and OPEF's Summer BASE Camp.
 Pam also sits on the Board for the Oak Park Art League and currently teaches adult and children's programs there.
 Prior to this, Pam had a studio gallery in the Oak Park Arts District and was the Director of the Arts District Kids Camp for many years.
 In addition, she taught after school art programs through the O.P.
 Park District.
 Pam raised two children who are now adults.
-She continues to enjoy the company of working creatively with kids when she's not spinning and weaving in her studio or out walking her two dogs!
+She continues to enjoy the company of working creatively with kids, including substitute teaching for By Discovery, when she's not spinning and weaving in her studio or out walking her two dogs!